TheCyberHill/Mesh-Network-Creation/README.md

 📊 Monitoring & Observations <br>
 Basic connection tracking and new-device alerts are configured within the Deco app.
 While Deco’s capabilities are limited, additional network inspection and anomaly detection are performed via auxiliary tools such as:
 - Wireshark (for packet analysis during test sessions)
+- Monitored live network traffic using tcpdump on the eth0 interface with verbose output to observe IP-level communication.
 - Pi-hole integration (not yet implemented) is being considered to enable DNS query logging and potential ad/malware domain blocking.

 🌟 Limitations & Future Improvements <br>